awslabs/linux-webrtc-reference-for-amazon-kinesis-video-streams/test/coverity/README.md

-# Static code analysis for SDP Library
+# Static code analysis for Linux WebRTC Application
-This directory is made for the purpose of statically analyzing the SDP Library using [Black Duck Coverity](https://www.blackduck.com/static-analysis-tools-sast/coverity.html) static analysis tool.
+This directory is made for the purpose of statically analyzing the Linux WebRTC Application using [Black Duck Coverity](https://www.blackduck.com/static-analysis-tools-sast/coverity.html) static analysis tool.
 This configuration focuses on detecting code defects such as memory leaks, null pointer dereferences, buffer overflows, and other code quality issues.